Financial Planning for the Holidays

 What Kind of Giving Is in the Cards for You This Holiday Season?

 Many families have a tradition of playing their favorite card games together during the holidays.
-As Barber Financial Group’s clients can attest, our CERTIFIED FINANCIAL PLANNER™ Professionals have a card game that helps people determine the five things that are most important to them.
+As Modern Wealth Management’s clients can attest, our CERTIFIED FINANCIAL PLANNER™ Professionals have a card game that helps people determine the five things that are most important to them.
 Let’s keep those five things in mind while financial planning for the holidays.

 ”Commitment-minded people might pick cards like ‘support charitable causes’ and ‘support other family members,’” Jones said.
 “We then take a deeper dive once they select those cards to understand who they are.
 Who are the people and causes they want to support and to what degree to they want to help them?”